VitoVan/calm/README.md

 >**Note**
 >
->DMG creation is powered by [create-dmg](https://github.com/create-dmg/create-dmg), will be installed by `brew install create-dmg` if it were not present.
+>DMG creation is powered by [create-dmg](https://github.com/create-dmg/create-dmg) and will be installed by `brew install create-dmg` if it were not present.
 So if you don't have create-dmg, this will install create-dmg for you.
 >
 >And, if you don't have [Homebrew](https://brew.sh/), this will also install Homebrew for you.
 >